Viking Age: Curonians

 Curonians are mentioned among other participants of the Battle of Brávellir.

 Grobin (Grobiņa) was the main centre of the Curonians during the Vendel Age.
+From the 10th to 13th century, Palanga served as an important economical, political and cultural centre for the Curonians.
 Chapter 46 of Egils Saga describes one Viking expedition by the Vikings Thorolf and Egill Skallagrímsson in Courland.
 According to some opinions, they took part in attacking Sweden's main city Sigtuna in 1187.
 Curonians established temporary settlements near Riga and in overseas regions including eastern Sweden and the islands of Gotland and Bornholm.

-Scandinavian settlements existed along the southeastern Baltic coast in Truso and Kaup (Old Prussia), Žardė (Western Lithuania) and Grobin (Courland, Latvia).
+Scandinavian settlements existed along the southeastern Baltic coast in Truso and Kaup (Old Prussia), Palanga (Samogitia, Lithuania) as well as Grobin (Courland, Latvia).

 Eastern Europe

-The Varangians or Varyags were Scandinavians, often Swedes, who migrated eastwards and southwards through what is now Russia, Belarus, and Ukraine mainly in the 9th and 10th centuries.
+The Varangians or Varyagi were Scandinavians, often Swedes, who migrated eastwards and southwards through what is now Belarus, Russia, and Ukraine, mainly in the 9th and 10th centuries.
 Engaging in trade, piracy, and mercenary activities, they roamed the river systems and portages of Gardariki, reaching the Caspian Sea and Constantinople.

 Contemporary English publications also use the name "Viking" for early Varangians in some contexts.